Here It Goes Again: Commercial performance

-On the American Billboard Hot 100 chart, issue dated September 16, 2006, "Here It Goes Again" debuted at number 87, and by the next week it rose to its peak into the top 40 at 38.
+On the American Billboard Hot 100 chart, issue dated September 16, 2006, "Here It Goes Again" debuted at number 87, and by the next week it rose to its peak of number 38.
 The track lasted a total of 20 weeks.
-Additionally, it reached into the top 40 onto the Pop 100 at number 34, as well as number 17 on the Adult Top 40 and Alternative Songs charts.
-"Here It Goes Again" was also a Top 40 hit in other countries.
-On the UK Singles Chart, it debuted at number 36, while on the Official New Zealand Music Chart its peak position was 28.
-In Australia, the song began at number 67 on the ARIA top 100 singles chart, and rose to 63 the next week and also topped the Hitseekers chart, which surveys tracks by bands that have not reached into the top 50 of the main chart.
+Additionally, it reached into the top 40 onto the Pop 100 at number 34, as well as number 17 on the Adult Top 40 and Modern Rock Tracks charts.
+"Here It Goes Again" was also a top-40 hit in other countries.
+On the UK Singles Chart, it debuted at number 36, while on New Zealand's RIANZ Singles Chart, its peak position was number 28.
+In Australia, the song entered at number 67 on the ARIA Singles Chart and rose to number 63 the next week.
+It also topped the Hitseekers chart, which surveys tracks by bands that have not entered the top 50 of the main chart.

 Music video

 The music video of this song is a performance of the band dancing on eight treadmills, arranged in two rows of four and in alternating opposite directions, in a single continuous take.
 The video was choreographed and co-directed by the band and lead singer Damian Kulash's sister Trish Sie and filmed at her home in Orlando, Florida, between tour stops for the band's Oh No album.
 It took two to three days of practice and then 17 attempts to complete the video.
 As in the band's video for "A Million Ways", Tim Nordwind lip-syncs the lead vocals instead of Damian Kulash, following the format from the dance choreographed for the song "C-C-C-Cinnamon Lips", which Tim sings.

 The band did not inform its managers or Capitol Records of creating the video, fearing they would be refused if they said they were pausing the tour for several days and were spending $4000 to make the video.
 The finished video sat for at least a year on Kulash's laptop, as they were worried about being pigeonholed as a "goofy dancing band" following the viral success of their previous video for "A Million Ways"; After about a year, the band's webmaster suggested they upload the video to YouTube, which at the time was just beginning to take off as a video sharing site.
-The video debuted on YouTube on July 31, 2006, and has been viewed over 67 million times as of April 2025.
+The video debuted on YouTube on July 31, 2006, and has been viewed over 69 million times as of January 2026.
 It premiered on VH1's Top 20 Countdown that same day.
 OK Go performed the dance routine live at the 2006 MTV Video Music Awards.

 The music video won the 2007 Grammy Award for Best Short Form Music Video and the 2006 YouTube awards for Most Creative Video.